junxit/us-congress-bills-117/metadata.md

 - 2021-12-08 — Introduced in House
 - 2021-12-08 — Introduced in House
 - 2021-12-08 — Referred to the House Committee on Natural Resources.
+- 2021-12-20 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2022-02-03 — Subcommittee Hearings Held.
+- 2022-02-16 — Committee Consideration and Mark-up Session Held.
+- 2022-02-16 — Ordered to be Reported by Unanimous Consent.
+- 2022-02-16 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2022-11-16 — Placed on the Union Calendar, Calendar No. 420.
+- 2022-11-16 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-579.
+- 2022-11-16 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-579.